CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 ## About

-$TEMP-PROJECT$ is the $TEMP-PROJECT-ACRONYM-EXPLAINER$.
+COLIBRI VR is the Core Open Lab on Image-Based Rendering Innovation for Virtual Reality.
 It is an open resource with a graphical user interface that aims to enable researchers to easily use and develop image-based rendering techniques for virtual reality.
 It is currently being developed as a package for the Unity game engine.

 ## Citation

 The toolkit was developed by [Grégoire Dupont de Dinechin](http://greg3dinechin.com) during his PhD at [MINES ParisTech, PSL University](http://www.mines-paristech.eu/) under the supervision of [Alexis Paljic](https://www.researchgate.net/profile/Alexis_Paljic).
-If you use $TEMP-PROJECT$, please cite the following paper:
+If you use COLIBRI VR, please cite the following paper:

 ```
 @inproceedings{deDinechinPaljic2020TEMP,
  author = {Gr{\'e}goire Dupont de Dinechin and Alexis Paljic},
- title = {$TEMP-PROJECT$}
+ title = {TBA}
 }
 ```